GracjanWalor/blockchain/README.md

-## 🧠 Inspiracja
+## 🧠 Inspiration

-Projekt powstał jako forma nauki podstaw blockchaina oraz ćwiczenia pracy z SCSS, organizacją plików CSS i tworzeniem estetycznych interfejsów.
+This project was created as a way to learn the basics of blockchain and to practice working with SCSS, organizing CSS files, and designing clean, aesthetic user interfaces.